pattonsgirl/CEG2350/Labs/Lab06/LabTemplate.md

 What this section does:
 > explanation here

+Make sure you copied your `.bash_aliases` file to your GitHub repository.

 ## Part 2 - Dot Install Script

 Nothing to write here, just a reminder to make sure your `dotinstall` script is in